ThomasMeissnerDS/e2e_ml/README.md

 test_class = classification_blueprints.ClassificationBluePrint(datasource=train_df,
                         target_variable=target,
                         train_split_type='cross',
-                        preferred_training_mode='auto', # Auto will automatically identify, if LGBM & Xgboost can use GPU acceleration* tune_mode='accurate' # hyperparameter sets will be validated with 10-fold CV Set this to 'simple' for 1-fold CV
+                        rapids_acceleration=True, # if installed into a conda environment with NVIDIA Rapids, this can be used to accelerate preprocessing with GPU preferred_training_mode='auto', # Auto will automatically identify, if LGBM & Xgboost can use GPU acceleration* tune_mode='accurate' # hyperparameter sets will be validated with 10-fold CV Set this to 'simple' for 1-fold CV
                         #categorical_columns=cat_columns # you can define categorical columns, otherwise e2e does this automatically